ishulsu/Deep-Learning-for-Frog-Eggs-Quantification/custom stardist first edition/readMe.txt

-Initial custom stardist model we created at the beginning of July.
+Initial version of a custom Stardist model we created during July.